 You may also qualify for a subsidy that could potentially pay your entire premium.
-Open Enrollment begins November 15th and lasts for three months.
-During this time, you can choose and compare policies that will be effective for 2015.
+Open Enrollment begins in November and lasts for three months.
+During this time, you can choose and compare policies that will be effective for 2016.
 Whether you are buying coverage for the first time or replacing an existing policy, you'll be eligible for financial subsidies and won't be declined for medical reasons.

-We highly recommend that you take the time to review options before Open Enrollment, so there is ample time to determine your best options.
+We highly recommend that you take the time to review plans before Open Enrollment, so there is ample time to determine your best options.
 With more than three decades of experience, we research the best plans offered by the most highly-rated carriers (more information is provided below).
 If you are Medicaid or Medicare-eligible, we will provide additional guidance.

 What Are Some Of The Cheapest Plans?